dmbond007/Web3-2FA/README.md

 **NOTE please create an env.local file in the root with the following information**
 1. AUTHSECRET - generate by entering npx auth
 2. NEXT_PUBLIC_WC_PROJECT_ID - to obtain it sign up on https://cloud.reown.com/\
 3. DATABASE_URL - depends on your local database credentials, but you must use MySQL and SampleBank database.
-Also